muesli/telephant/README.md

 ### Config

-As of now you will need to create your own Twitter app & key to use Chirp.
+As of now you will need to create your own API apps & keys to use Chirp.
 You can do this on [https://dev.twitter.com/](https://dev.twitter.com/).
 When you run Chirp for the first time, it will create an empty config file `chirp.conf` for you.
 Just edit it and enter your consumer key and accesstoken.